-Most importantly, do not use hydrogen peroxide or any peroxide containing product as this will dissolve blood clots and cause bleeding.
+Most importantly, do not use hydrogen peroxide or any peroxide containing product, as this will dissolve blood clots and cause bleeding.

 Most important of all try to REST.
-Any physical activity even walking around the house will increase your level of swelling and pain in the days that follow.
-The first 24 hours after oral surgery, is the best time to catch up with books, TV, movies, sleep, video games, or the Internet.
-If you have pets, please enjoy them as companion animals are proven to help healing and ease stress — just make sure to not let your more cuddly or friendly pals bat your face.
+Any physical activity, even walking around the house, will increase your level of swelling and pain in the days that follow.
+The first 24 hours after oral surgery is the best time to catch up with books, TV, movies, sleep, video games or the internet.
+If you have pets, please enjoy them, as companion animals are proven to help healing and ease stress — just make sure to not let your more cuddly or friendly pals bat your face.

 In either case, if excessive bleeding does not stop in 15 minutes, call the office.

-You can start brushing your teeth and tongue except the site of surgery from the second day.
+You can start brushing your teeth and tongue (except the site of surgery) from the second day.
 Make sure you do not place any peroxide containing toothpaste in your mouth.

 A nutritionally balanced diet is essential following surgery.
 Your body needs protein and fresh vitamin C to heal the wound.
-A great diet would be two cans of Ensure, one in the morning and one in the evening with a glass of freshly squeezed orange juice whenever you feel like it.
+A great diet would be two cans of Ensure, one in the morning and one in the evening, with a glass of freshly squeezed orange juice whenever you feel like it.
 Initially you can eat only soft foods, which are easily chewed and swallowed.
 Eggs (with the yolk) are highly nutritious and a very good source of protein and minerals.
 You can also make milk shakes with fruits or protein powder for a complete drinkable meal.
 Do not skip meals!
-If you eat or consume sufficiently nutritious food regularly, you will feel better, gain strength, have less discomfort, and heal faster.
+If you eat or consume sufficiently nutritious food regularly, you will feel better, gain strength, have less discomfort and heal faster.

 If you are diabetic, you must maintain your normal diet in terms of carbohydrate intake and take your medication as usual.

-a.
-Apply ice over the area of the surgery for the first 24 hours.
+- Apply ice over the area of the surgery for the first 24 hours.

-Remember that the swelling is maximum on the third day and starts to subside from the 4th day onward.
+Remember that the swelling is maximum on the third day and starts to subside from the fourth day onward.
 Your care during the first 24 hour period will determine the amount of swelling on the third day.
 Resting, especially during the first few days, is the most important factor in minimizing the swelling.

 We insist on the following resting regimen to ensure the success of these procedures.

-d.
-10th day on: No special consideration for the procedure is needed.
+- 10th day on: No special consideration for the procedure is needed.